verana-labs/verifiable-trust-vpr-spec/spec.md

 - `amount` MUST be lower or equal to `applicant_participant.deposit` else MUST abort.

 :::note
-Even if the permission has expired or is revoked, it is still possible to slash it.
+Even if the `Participant` entry has expired or is revoked, it is still possible to slash it.
 :::

 ###### [MOD-PP-MSG-12-2-2] Slash Participant Trust Deposit validator perms